DYK: The 5 Ds of Food Allergy Prevention

 Various research has led to these findings and recommendations:

-—Moisturize, moisturize, moisturize: Avoid dry skin, which may increase the risk for infants to become sensitized to common allergenic foods (sensitization to food can occur through the skin).
-Babies with eczema are 6x more likely to develop food allergies later in life – read more about the connection between eczema and food allergies on our blog here.
+—Moisturize, moisturize, moisturize: Babies with dry skin or eczema are more likely to become sensitized to allergens through skin exposure.
+In fact, infants with eczema are 6x more likely to develop food allergies.
+Regular moisturizing helps support the skin barrier - your little one’s first line of defense!
+Read more about the connection between eczema and food allergies on our blog here.

 Sources: